The Perfect Weekend Getaway in Provincetown, MA

-My love of travel keeps me daydreaming about places I have yet to check off on my bucket list.
-Usually, as soon as I get home from one trip I am already plotting the next.
-However, when the opportunity arises I will always jump at the chance to take a spontaneous road trip.
 Living in New England, Cape Cod is our ideal destination for a quick weekend getaway.
-From Vermont, we can make it there in under six hours.
+From Vermont, we can make it to the Cape in under six hours.
 I recently used HomeAway to find us the best Cape Cod vacation rental for a beach weekend with our daughter and her two friends.

 Wanting to take advantage of the warm fall weather this year, we rented this beautiful cottage in the West End of Provincetown.
 Staying in a house allows us to immerse ourselves in the local community.
 Plus it is more cost-effective than paying for multiple hotel rooms.